Photographed in Toronto, On Location for Hulu’s The Handmaid’s Tale

 Photographed at the Dance Theater of Harlem, and Irondale Center, Brooklyn, NY

-Born and raised in a favela of Rio de Janerio, this 28 year-old rising star of ballet began her career at the age of 8, through a groundbreaking social program that seeks out students in disadvantaged neighborhoods.
+Born and raised in a favela of Rio de Janerio, this rising star of ballet began her career at the age of 8, through a groundbreaking social program that seeks out students in disadvantaged neighborhoods.
 The odds against her, Ingrid flourished under rigorous training.
-By 18, she had earned the chance to study at the prestigious Dance Theater of Harlem where she was elevated to a company member in 2013.
+By 18, she had earned the chance to study at the prestigious Dance Theater of Harlem (DTH) where she was elevated to a company member in 2013.
 Soon after, the ballerina brought home a spirited French Bulldog as eccentric as her namesake, Frida Kahlo.
-Silva credits Frida with helping to maintain her balance as she navigates the demanding life of a professional dancer.
+Silva credits Frida with helping to maintain her balance as she navigates the demanding life of a professional dancer for DTH while she helms her organization EmpowHerNY, which is a collaborative platform created to give voice to a diverse collective of determined, goal oriented women.

 Published: Four and Sons Magazine